chRyNaN/graphql-introspection/README.md

 ```

 #### graphql-introspection-input-jvm
-Note that this dependency is only available for the JVM target.
+**Note:** That this dependency is only available for the JVM target.
 This is because it uses the JVM File classes.
 ```groovy
 jvmMain {
     dependencies {